IST407-707/week1-lab-orientation/README.md

 2. Click the checkbox for including private repos.
 3. An authorization window from GitHub will pop up.
 (Make sure you are not blocking pop-up windows.)
 You should authorize Colab to access the IST407-707 organization and your repositories.
-4. Under where it says "Enter a GitHub URL or search by organization or user," search for your assignment's repository name, such as ``06-bebi103a-2021`` if you are on team 6.
+4. Under where it says "Enter a GitHub URL or search by organization or user," search for your assignment's repository name, such as ``ist407-707/week1-lab-starter-course-<github username>``, replacing `<github-username>` with your actual username.
 Underneath the search bar, you will have a pulldown menu of available notebooks.
 Select the one you want to work on.

 Pushing your notebook to the repository